 (h) Sufficient cushioning material is used to prevent significant movement of the inner packagings under normal conditions of transport;

-(i) If the outer packaging contains inner packagings classified as P under 6.1.2.6, or non-leak-proof inner packagings, a means of retaining any liquid content is provided in order to not compromise the integrity of the cushioning material or the outer packaging in the event of a leakage.
-Such means of retainment could be in the form of sufficient quantities of absorbent material and/or other equally efficient means of retainment;
+(i) If the outer packaging contains inner packagings with packaging code P under 6.1.2.6, or non-leak-proof inner packagings, the outer packaging shall have a means of retaining any free liquid that might escape from the inner packagings during carriage, e.g. absorbent material.;

-(j) For polyethylene outer packaging, proof of sufficient chemical compatibility is deemed to have been provided if the chemical compatibility of the material of the outer packaging with the standard liquids has been verified as part of a design type test and approval for packaging of the same material with code 1H1 or 3H1;
+(j) For polyethylene outer packaging, proof of sufficient chemical compatibility is deemed to have been provided if the chemical compatibility of the material of the outer packaging with all the standard liquids described in 6.1.6.1 has been verified as part of a design type test and approval for packaging of the same material with code 1H1 or 3H1;

-(k) According to the waste identified in each inner packaging in accordance with (c), inner packagings are packed together in an appropriate outer packaging only by trained and competent personnel in accordance with 1.3.2.2, with the use of instructions or procedures, ensuring compliance with 4.1.1.6 and the provisions of mixed packing of 4.1.10.4.
-The waste contained in one outer packaging is then assigned to the most appropriate entry.
-More than one entry can be used, if needed;
+(k) According to the waste identified in each inner packaging, inner packagings are packed together in an appropriate outer packaging only by trained and competent personnel in accordance with 1.3.2.2, with the use of instructions or procedures, ensuring compliance with 4.1.1.6 and the provisions of mixed packing of 4.1.10.4.
+In particular, if the waste contained in the inner packaging is identified as a dangerous good for which an UN number is assigned to an MP2 code in column (9b) of table A in Chapter 3.2, it shall be packed in an outer packaging only with other inner packaging of the same UN number.
+The outer packaging is then marked and labelled according to this UN number.;

-(l) In derogation of 5.1.4, the only marking and labelling on the outer packaging is based on the entry assigned to the outer packaging in accordance with (k).”
+(l) The waste contained in one outer packaging is assigned to the most appropriate entry.
+More than one entry can be used, if needed.
+In derogation of 5.1.4, the only marking and labelling on the outer packaging is based on the entry or entries assigned to the outer packaging.”

 A new paragraph 5.4.1.1.3.x has to be added: